KoljaB/WhoSpeaks/README.md

    - **Sentence Splitting**: Use `split_dataset.py` with `tiny.en` for efficiency, though `large-v2` offers higher accuracy.
    - **Conversion**: The MP3 segments are converted to WAV format using `convert_wav.py`.
    - **Diarization**: Then run `auto_diarize.py` and visually inspect the dendrogram file to confirm the presence of two speakers.

+To run `auto_diarize.py` and `speaker_diarize.py` it is necessary to set the environment variable COQUI_MODEL_PATH to the path containing the "v2.0.2" model folder for coqui XTTS.

 ### Results: